AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 #### Volumetric Method: Vertical Clear T-Junction System

-The flow rate of the PACl entering the system was recalculated after modifying our system to have an elongated microtubing for the PACl to enter the system in the vertical clear T-junction and bind with red dye.
-The flow rate was calculated volumetrically by measuring the amount of time it took the coagulant to drip into a graduated cylinder to 10 mL for each height difference between the red dye constant head tank and the PACl constant head tank.
-The data demonstrates a linear correlation between the height difference and the PACl flow rate entering in (Figure 17).
+The flow rate of the PACl entering the system was recalculated after modifying our system to have an elongated microtubing for the PACl to enter the system in the vertical clear T-junction.
+The flow rate was calculated volumetrically by measuring the amount of time it took the coagulant to drip into a graduated cylinder to 10 mL for each height difference between the fluoride constant head tank and the PACl constant head tank.
+The data demonstrates a linear correlation between the height difference of the constant head tanks and the PACl flow rate entering in (Figure 17).

 <img src= "PACl Flow Rate Revised.png">